-And the offshore cash is concentrated too.
-A mere 30 top companies own 62% of this rich cash hoard.
-That's \$1.2 trillion in tax havens for just 30 companies.
-And as long as they keep it squirreled away offshore, it's a tax-protected hoard.

-Meanwhile, individuals may be paying up to 39.6% in federal tax and struggling with the looming FBAR deadline.
-They better be sure they declare their worldwide income on their taxes.
-For individuals, they may even be attributed offshore income that isn't distributed to them.
+30 top companies own 62% of the cash, \$1.2 trillion in tax havens.
+As long as they keep it squirreled away offshore, it's tax-protected.
+Meanwhile, individuals are paying up to 39.6% in federal tax (not to mention FBARs and Form 8938).
+Individuals must declare their worldwide income on their taxes.
+Individuals may even be attributed offshore income that isn't distributed to them.

-Makes you want to be a company, doesn't it?
+It makes you want to be a company, doesn't it?
 Especially if you could be one of the Fortune 500.
 According to the report, offshore tax loopholes used by U.S. corporations cost America \$90 billion every year.
-Every year.

-And while a common corporate mantra is "everyone does it," the report shows that a small subset is most aggressive.
+Although a common corporate mantra is 'everyone does it,' the report says a small subset is most aggressive.
 The report says: